benterova/adobe-pdfservices-ruby/README.md

 Work is in progress on getting the gem to support all of the operations available in the [Adobe PDF Services API](https://developer.adobe.com/document-services/docs/overview/).
 Below is a list of the operations and their current support status:

 - ✅ Extract PDF
-- ❗ OCR
+- ✅ OCR
-  - ❗ EXPERIMENTAL: Internal
+  - ✅ Internal
   - ❗ EXPERIMENTAL: External
-- ❗ HTML to PDF
+- ✅ HTML to PDF
-  - ❗ EXPERIMENTAL: Internal
+  - ✅ Internal
   - ❗ EXPERIMENTAL: External
-- ❗ Document Generation:
+- ✅ Document Generation:
   - ✅ Internal
   - ❗ EXPERIMENTAL: External